How to Find the Best Mortgage Rates

 While you will pay a higher interest rate in the second example, the total cost of the loan will be cheaper because of the APR.
 Focus on this number when shopping for mortgage rates.

 While you can start browsing home listings in your area at any time, start securing loan offers when you are actually ready to buy.
 You can get pre-qualified with a lender and then pre-approved when you are ready to make an offer.
+If your offer is accepted, you may also want to learn what happens if a buyer wants access to the property before closing.

 The home-buying process is fast and requires a lot of paperwork and planning.
 Be prepared to evaluate multiple loan offers and choose the best interest rate for your needs.